 “When presented with a noncompetition agreement, an employee should not immediately sign,” says Elkins.
 Instead, he recommends having the agreement reviewed by a labor and employment attorney.
-“The law on noncompetes varies from state to state,” Elkins explains.
+“The law on noncompete varies from state to state,” Elkins explains.
 For example, in California, such agreements are “virtually unenforceable.”
 In Colorado, they are “only enforceable in very limited, specific circumstances.”
 In Florida, they are enforceable if they are considered to be “reasonable as to geographic scope and time and are supported by ‘legitimate business interests’.”
 What constitutes legitimate business interests “is a hotly litigated issue in Florida.”

-Steven I. Adler, a member of the Mandelbaum Salsburg law firm, says employees today are fortunate to be in “a seller’s market with high demand for good talent, giving job candidates more leverage when negotiating the terms of their employment.”
+Steven I. Adler, a member of the Mandelbaum Barrett law firm, says employees today are fortunate to be in “a seller’s market with high demand for good talent, giving job candidates more leverage when negotiating the terms of their employment.”
 Generally, nondisclosure or confidentiality agreements don’t create much concern for employees because most don’t object to keeping that information private.
 After all, the employee’s professional reputation is at stake.
 If potential employers see an individual doesn’t behave in good faith, they’re less likely to want to work with that person.

 Noncompete and nonsolicitation agreements are a different story, though.

 Adler warns you should look at these agreements carefully.
 “If an employer won’t waive the requirements, the applicant should try to limit its term and scope so that the applicant can remain in the same field if they leave,” says Adler.
 “In addition, the applicant should try to restrict the noncompete so that it doesn’t apply if the applicant is terminated without cause by the employer or if the applicant resigns for good reason.”

 What You Sign Can Be Binding

 If you do sign an agreement, be prepared to live with its requirements.